Skip to main content

 • drinking too much alcohol

-If you have temporary pins and needles, you can ease the symptoms by simply taking the pressure off the affected area.
+If you have temporary pins and needles, you can:

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.